Ahmed-Maher77/Wind-Turbine-Power-Prediction-App-using-Machine-Learning/README.md

-# Wind-Turbine-Power-Prediction-App-using-Machine-Learning
+# Wind Turbine Power Predictor

-"Wind Power Predictor" is a machine learning project that forecasts turbine output using real-time data from Turkish wind farms.
-Its web app interface offers convenient access to predictions, enabling informed decisions for maximizing energy production and advancing renewable energy usage.
+This project involves the development of a machine learning model deployed on a web application to predict the power output of a wind turbine.
+The model utilizes real-time environmental and operational data sourced from a wind turbine's Supervisory Control and Data Acquisition (SCADA) system in Turkey.
+Features such as wind speed, wind direction, and theoretical power curve are analyzed to optimize wind turbine performance and enhance energy production efficiency.
+By integrating the model into a web application, users can access predictions and insights remotely, facilitating informed decision-making and promoting the sustainable utilization of renewable energy resources.